bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Inspect Console, slideup"
   alt="Inspect Console, slideup." />

-It&apos;s interesting to inspect this.
+<p>It&apos;s interesting to inspect this.
 Watch what happens here.
+Actually on
-Actually on the actual box itself.
+the actual box itself.
 Watch what happens down here, when I click slideup.
-You can see it very quickly went through some settings in here, as it did that and ended up with displaying that.
+You can see it very quickly went through some settings in here, as it did that and ended up with displaying that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 162. #slidedownbox.click function (96) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">